Japhilko/DataAnalysis/README.md

 This is a synopsis on my findings and activities on data analysis and [data science](https://github.com/Japhilko/DataAnalysis/blob/master/portfolio/Misc/DataScience.md).

-- [Here](https://github.com/Japhilko/DataAnalysis/tree/master/Presentations) you can see all my presentations.
+- [Here](https://github.com/Japhilko/DataAnalysis/tree/master/Presentations) you can see some of my presentations.

 # Toolsets